ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 ##Extension##

 We were successfully able to get the TurtleSim to move by using input from the RPG Monocular Pose Estmator- it was incredibly exciting!!!
 However, we know that there is a lot of work to be done yet.
 First of all, we are not using the orientation data that is a component of the pose with covariance vector, just simply the position data.
-Though this is a good first step, we know that we need to do some appropriate calculations for the usage of the rotation about the x, y, and z axes to control the orientation of the turtle (or, in other applications, the direction of the object to-be-controlled)
+Though this is a good first step, we know that we need to do some appropriate calculations for the usage of the rotation about the x, y, and z axes to control the orientation of the turtle (or, in other applications, the direction of the object to-be-controlled).

 ##Obstacles Encountered##